 Single 6355 installed

-I stubbled upon an opportunity to buy a cheap, used longboard deck.
+I stumbled upon an opportunity to buy a cheap, used longboard deck.
 My ideal deck was a 10" wide drop through deck of some sort.
-The cheap deck I purchased for $20, and included mounting holes with tapped inserts on the front and back, as well as slots through the top of the deck for cables to run through without being seen underneath the deck.
+I purchased this deck for $20 (which was quite the deal).
+The deck also already included mounting holes with tapped inserts on the front and back, as well as slots through the top of the deck for cables to run through without being seen underneath the deck.
 I ended up stripping the paint off the bottom of the deck, and re-applying new grip tape.
 Ideally I would have etched a neat design into the grip tape using a laser cutter, but the SCU maker lab decided against it (since it has potential to emit dangerous chemicals, such as chlorine).
 This deck, however, was barely 8.75" wide, and was not drop through.
 For lack of a better deal, I went with this one.